 The first program funded by the Education Foundation of the Kennebunks was a trip for about 200 Kennebunk High School freshmen to the Space Science Center in Bangor.
 Damon was delighted with the teamwork of the students and their fascination with the different roles they played.
 It was a real-life experience on their level.

 Since that first program, Damon and the team have built on their success, continuing to spread the word to local educators and to collect generous contributions from the community.
-In its three-and-a-half years of existence, the Education Foundation has funded close to 60 programs.
+In its eight years of existence, the Education Foundation has funded more than $715,000 of programs.
 Its board has grown to 14 dedicated people, both parents and professionals, all volunteers focused on the common goal of quality education.
-With the 2009 consolidation of Arundel, Kennebunk, and Kennebunkport into a single school district, the foundation looks toward including programs in the Arundel school system as well and has changed its name to the Education Foundation of the Kennebunks and Arundel (EFKA).

 Damon is delighted with the results but he’s not done yet.
 He believes the lasting value of the Foundation’s investment will be realized when the K-12 curriculum is able to carry forward the creative ideas and programs that have been funded thus far.
-That’s why 35 percent of Foundation funding goes to teacher training, including initiatives such as Learning and the Brain, Science Fairs, and Columbia University School of Journalism trips.
+That’s why 27 percent of Foundation funding goes to teacher training, including initiatives such as Learning and the Brain workshops and the National Science Teacher Association conferences.

 Engaging other institutions with the same motives, in order to broaden opportunities for students and educators, is also on the horizon.
 With fiscal concerns always at hand, EFKA’s goal is to work with other education foundations to forge partnerships where possible.
 Tapping charitable organizations for new funding sources is also on the table.
 Damon takes in what he’s accomplished.
 “When one sees the enthusiasm and engagement of students and teachers, that is the best test of success at the moment.”